ChendrayanV/iAutomate/README.md

 This repository shares the DAPR demo applications built using the PowerShell modules #Pode and #PSHTML.

 <p align="center">
-:warning:
+:warning: Avoid using the plain text password and use the [secret store](https://docs.dapr.io/operations/components/component-secrets/) component.
 </p>

-Avoid using the plain text password using the [secret store](https://docs.dapr.io/operations/components/component-secrets/) component.

 ## Credits